Consumers are increasingly comfortable with online bill paying. So it's no surprise that Uncle Sam also wants to cash in on electronic money moving.

 Although the companies are now accepting debit as well as credit cards, not all cards are accepted for all payment types.
 The cards that are accepted will be identified when you make your payment.

 Also keep in mind that this electronic payment method will cost you more than just your tax bill.
-Each company has its own fee schedule, with credit card fees ranging from 1.87 percent to 2.35 percent of your tax bill and debit card fees of up to $3.50 per transaction.
+Each company has its own fee schedule, with credit card fees ranging from 1.87% to 2.25% of your tax bill and debit card fees of up to $3.95 per transaction.
 Also double-check for convenience fees added in some cases to make tax payments.

 And if you don't pay off your credit card in full, you'll start racking up interest charges on your account.

-To use Direct Pay, you will need to have a prior year tax return, one filed within the last six years, handy to help the IRS verify your identity.
+To use Direct Pay, you will need to have a prior year tax return handy, one filed within the past 6 years, to help the IRS verify your identity.
 The tax year you select does not have to match the year your payment is being applied to since the information is used for identity verification purposes only.

 You'll also enter how much you want to pay, the payment type (annual tax bill, estimated, etc.) and the tax year to which the payment applies.
 Finally, of course, give the IRS your bank information.
 The IRS does not keep your financial account information in its systems once the cash is transferred.